 A fantastic thought which unfortunately is far from reality.
 What if we had to make sure that the General Theory of Relativity (GTR) rather than being an exclusive domain of some of the finest minds, is accessible to everyone?
 It is true that the mathematical machinery behind GTR is formidable, but once the concepts behind the Special Theory of Relativity (STR) and GTR are comprehended it is very difficult to go back to the conventional mode of thinking.
 If all of us could appreciate just the difference between the inertial and non-inertial frames if nothing else.

-One of the problems we encounter immediately is the mathematics required to understand even the most basic of the concepts in the advanced areas of physics such as Quantum Field Theory or String Theory.
+One problem we encounter immediately, is the mathematics required to understand even the most basic of the concepts in the advanced areas of physics such as Quantum Field Theory or String Theory.
 It takes years of rigorous training for a theoretical or experimental physicist to achieve a minimal proficiency.
 But those of us not in the field, the magic is limited to popular-level books written by well-meaning physicists or Star-Trek episodes.
 But does it have to be this way?

 Most of the theories mentioned so far assume space-time or (t, x, y, z) formulation.
 Which presents a bit of a problem.
 How do we know that three spatial axes namely x-axis, y-axis, and z-axis truly converge to a point we call "origin"?
 Another important issue is the concept of time.
 What do we really mean when we make a statement t = 0?
 Is time absolute or is it specific to the observer?
 And then how do the origins of Euclidean or non-Euclidean space and that of time converge?
 Or do they ever?

 It is known to just about everyone that the fastest moving snake moves with the speed of light.
-Whether the snake will keep its venom or even its existence at this speed is another issue.
+Whether the snake will keep its venom or even its existence at this speed, is another issue for debate.
 But then what moves the slowest, measured or in theory?
 Is it even important to know it?

 At this point we will state a basic principle without proof as: